-Selecting Check Configuration provides the possibility to check the entire system configuration for any mismatches.
+Selecting Check Configuration to check the entire system configuration for any mismatches.
 Pending Messages or Service Issues which have been clicked away can be retrieved again.

 The software checks the entire configuration for any hidden problems.
 The message symbol (envelope) in the Status Line indicates that one or more mismatches have been detected.